irrlab/irrlab.github.io/pages/archive.md

 ---

 <!-- Content here would shop up above your list of posts -->
+- 23.07.10: Congratulations on the acceptance of the regular paper, "Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring" from ELSEVIER Expert Systems with Applications.

 - 22.09.15: Congratulations on the acceptance of the regular paper, "Spherization Layer: Representation Using Only Angles" from NeurIPS 2022.

 - 22.03.12: Congratulations on the acceptance of the regular paper, "Tackling the Challenges in Scene Graph Generation with Local-to-Global Interactions", from IEEE Transactions on Neural Networks and Learning Systems.